-ou can gain a tremendous advantage if you trade places with the opposite sex mentally.
+You can gain a tremendous advantage if you trade places with the opposite sex mentally.
 You’ll need to put forth a lot of mental effort to do this, but you’ll appreciate the benefits once you have this information.

-I never stopped to seriously consider a women’s perspective when it came to approaching them for a dance, conversation, or a date.
+I never stopped to seriously consider a woman’s perspective when it came to approaching them for a dance, conversation, or a date.
 I guess I was always too wrapped up in my own concerns and desires.
 This all changed when I went to a gay bar with a (former) girlfriend who wanted to go there to make a donation for World Aids Day in honor of her son who is gay.

 Her son had been fatally shot in front of her in their multimillion-dollar home during a light scuffle with a police officer who had a history of questionable shootings.
 She took the matter to court, but due to legal restrictions on access to police officer records, she lost the case.
 These tragic events led to the demise of her marriage.
 I was quite moved by this story, as you can imagine, so I had no problem going with her to make the donation.

 I had never been to a gay bar and it’s not a place that I’d frequent since it’s opposite to my lifestyle.
 That is not to say that I have anything against gay people because I do not.
-I find them to be thoughtful, humorous, and intelligent on the most part.
+I find them to be thoughtful, humorous, and intelligent for the most part.
 Nor am I saying that you need to go to a gay bar to gain this perspective.
 It was just an experience that opened my eyes to what women go through with men.

 I guess the gay men in this bar did not interpret the woman sitting next to me as my girlfriend because several of them “hit on” me right in front of her.
-Although I am secure in my own sexually, the first time it happened I got pretty mad and immediately straightened out the guy by telling him that I was NOT gay!
+Although I am secure in my own sexuality, the first time it happened I got pretty mad and immediately straightened out the guy by telling him that I was NOT gay!
 A few minutes later I realized how I had overreacted and I apologized to him.
 After all, I was in a “gay” bar, which is “their” territory.
 So from that point on, I was polite to everyone.
-I decided to treat the situation like an anthropologist on a field study project to an area that most “straight” people have no experience or understanding.
+I decided to treat the situation like an anthropologist on a field study project in an area where most “straight” people have no experience or understanding.
 So we stayed and had a drink while she submitted her donation.

 It was a very strange feeling to be approached by men in a similar way that straight guys hit on women.
 This is not to say that I look or act feminine in any way because I don’t.
 Apparently, gay men have different rules when it comes to approaching someone they are interested in.
 I’ve had women hit on me quite a few times but for the most part, they did it in a very subtle and almost undetectable way.
-It has always been a turn off to me when women pursue me in a direct manner like a guy might do.
+It has always been a turn-off to me when women pursue me in a direct manner like a guy might do.

 I was also approached by a much younger guy, which was rather startling to me.
 It felt even more inappropriate beyond my sex origination.
-This incident gave me a little insight on the “cougar” lifestyle.
+This incident gave me a little insight into the “cougar” lifestyle.